SpellholdStudios/Rolles/rolles/readme/rolles-readme-english.txt

 	- Appended tooltip.2da whenever relevant.
 	- Fixed typos in rolles.d that were taking and deleting wrong items (Cloak of Perfection, Swords of Freedom and Mace of Disruption +3).
 	- Fixed Sword of freedom recipe: Adjatha the Drinker is needed instead of Namarra +2.
+	- Externalized items install in rolles_items.tpa library.
-	- Added Continue() action when appending bcs files with EXTEND_TOP command.
+	- Added Continue() action when appending area bcs files with EXTEND_TOP command.
 	- Fixed corrupted rolles.cre file.
 	- Reorganized components (DESIGNATED numbers) and added LABELS "Rolles_Safyer" and "Rolles_Bag_of_Holding_in_Irenicus_Dungeon".
 	- Added REQUIRE_PREDICATE process to avoid installing the mod in inaccurate games: as for v5.0.0, Rolles is no more SoA compatible to avoid Necklace of Time Stability may crash game.